-Important note: Marshall University’s subscription to Turnitin.com will end June 30, 2014.
+Important note: Marshall University’s subscription to Turnitin.com ended on June 30, 2014.

 Blackboard currently offers an alternative called Safe Assign.
 You can use Safe Assign to prevent plagiarism and create opportunities to help students identify how to properly attribute sources rather than paraphrase.
 Safe Assign is an effective deterrent and educational tool.